 Every Oracle database has a control file.

 For example, it contains the following information:

 - Names and locations of datafiles and redo log files

 Oracle can multiplex the control file, that is, simultaneously maintain a number of identical control file copies, to protect against a failure involving the control file.

-the physical makeup of the database is altered (for example, if a new datafile or redo log file is created), then the control file is automatically modified by Oracle to reflect
+If the physical makeup of the database is altered (for example, if a new datafile or redo log file is created), then the control file is automatically modified by Oracle to reflect the change.

 Control Files The control files include information about the file structure of the database and the current log sequence number being written by LGWR.
 During